 The board is responsible for establishing policies and rules for governing the system, planning to meet future state needs for university education, setting admission standards and policies, reviewing and approving university budgets, and establishing the regulatory framework within which the individual units operate with the widest degree of autonomy within the controlling limits of systemwide policies and priorities established by the board.
 The regents hold eight regular meetings per year.

-The board president, vice president and other corporate officers are elected in June for one-year terms.
+The board president, vice president, and other corporate officers are elected in June for one-year terms.
 The president of the board appoints members of the regents’ education; business and finance; audit; capital planning and budget; research, economic development, and innovation; personnel matters review; and student discipline and other student appeals committees, as well as special committees and external bodies.
-The regent executive committee consists of the president, vice president, chairs of eight standing committees, immediate past president and one other member appointed by the president.
+The regent executive committee consists of the president, vice president, chairs of five standing committees, most recent past president, and one other member appointed by the president.

 The president and chancellors of the University of Wisconsin System are charged with implementing regent policies and with administration of the institutions.
 The system administration, located in Madison, is responsible to the president of the system and assists the Board of Regents in establishing policies, reviewing the administration of such policies and planning the programmatic, financial and physical development of the system.